 - O. Protection of Development Rights.
-The project will not be subject to down-zoning, unit density reduction, or intensity reduction prior to December 31, 2013.
+The project will not be subject to down-zoning, unit density reduction, or intensity reduction prior to April 7, 2019December 31, 2019.
 If the County demonstrates at a public hearing that substantial changes have occurred in the conditions underlying the approval of this Development Order, or finds that the Development Order was based on substantially inaccurate information provided by the Developer, or that the change is clearly established by Lee County to be essential to public health, safety and welfare, then down-zoning, unit density reduction, or intensity reduction may occur.
-[See 9J-2.025(3)(b)13] - P. Annual Reports.
-The Developer must submit a report annually to the Lee County Department of Community Development, the SWFRPC and Florida DCA on Form RPM-BSP-Annual Report-1.
-The content of the annual report must include the information set forth in Exhibit D, and must also be consistent with the rules of the FDCA.
-The first monitoring report must be submitted to the DRI coordinator for SWFRPC, DCA, and Lee County no later than one year after the effective date of this Development Order.
-Further reporting must be submitted not later than one year for subsequent calendar years thereafter, until buildout, whether actual or declared.
-Failure to comply with this annual reporting procedure is governed by §380.06(18), Florida Statutes, which provides for the temporary suspension of the DRI Development Order.
+[See 9J-2.025(3)(b)13] - P. Biennial Reports.
+The Developer must submit a report biennial to the Lee County Department of Community Development, the SWFRPC and Florida DCA on Form RPM-BSP-Annual Report-1.
+The content of the report must include the information set forth in Exhibit D, and must also be consistent with the rules of the FDCA.
+The first monitoring report must be submitted to the DRI coordinator for SWFRPC, DCA, and Lee County no later than one year after the effective date of this Development Order20.
+Further reporting must be submitted every two years for subsequent calendar years thereafter, until buildout, whether actual or declared.
+Failure to comply with this reporting procedure is governed by §380.06(18), Florida Statutes, which provides for the temporary suspension of the DRI Development Order.

-The Developer must file the annual monitoring reports until actual or declared buildout of the project.
-The Simon Property Group is the party responsible for filing the annual monitoring reports until one or more successor entities are named in the development order.
-The Developer must inform successors in title to the undeveloped portion of the real property covered by this development order of the annual reporting requirement.
+The Developer must file the monitoring reports until actual or declared buildout of the project.
+The Simon Property Group is the party responsible for filing the monitoring reports until one or more successor entities are named in the development order.
+The Developer must inform successors in title to the undeveloped portion of the real property covered by this development order of the reporting requirement.
 Tenants or owners of individual lots or units have no obligation to comply with this reporting condition.